michael-jan/key-repeat/MANUAL.md

 # Key Repeat Manual

-Key Repeat's Manual is a work in progress.
+Key Repeat's manual is a work in progress.
 Please check back later!